Fit as a Mama Bear

 This recipe is completely dairy-free but tastes like "normal".
 Learn more about the benefits of a dairy-free diet and whip it up today!

-Vegan cream cheese: the brand of vegan cream cheese you choose will matter because all of them are slightly different.
+• Cream cheese: The brand of vegan cream cheese you choose will matter because all of them are slightly different.
 Thus, the taste and texture will vary brand to brand.
-This particular recipe was made with Daiya regular vegan cream cheese.

-Natural dye: chose 1-3 teaspoons of the color you want or leave the homemade frosting as is if you're using it for vegan carrot cake!
+• Natural dye: Choose 1-3 teaspoons of the color you want, or leave the homemade frosting as is if you're using it for vegan carrot cake!

 • dried blueberries powder (purple-ish)